 Open-mindedness.
 Open-minded leaders continuously seek ways of improving things.
 They, therefore, welcome different ideas – through feedback or other means – with an open mind.
 Though feedback is necessary to make improvements, it isn’t easy to give and receive it.
 People tend to resort to defensive modes of behavior easily.
 As a design thinking leader, they easily critique ideas while also keeping a focus on the work and process, rather than personal opinions.

-It is of no doubt that design thinking in leadership has been present for long before it was codified.
+In conclusion, it is of no doubt that design thinking in leadership has been present for long before it was codified.
+Hence there is a great importance of design thinking in leadership now a days.
 Leaders learn from the past, monitor the present, and advance with the changing demands of the future.
 Thus, design thinking can help to change the leadership method for the better.
 This serves the leader, team members, and the organization.
 Irrespective of the problems encountered, design thinking equips leaders with the necessary abilities and skills to solve them.
 Thus, the concept continues to gain broader awareness and adoption.